rvnarayana/getting_cleaning_data/CodeBook.md

 # Data Dictionary - Course Project
 ##Overview of the output data
-The output data in the file course_project_output.txt pertains to measurements from an experiment carried out on 30 volunteers performing 6 different activities.
+The output data in the file course_project_output.txt pertains to measurements from an experiment carried out on 30 volunteers performing 6 different activities(LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS).
 The raw data from the results of the experiment is available as a zip file at the URL https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The zip file has two data sets for training and testing respectively.

 Following data elements from the training and test data sets were utilized to produce final output:
 * 561 feature vector indicating time and ferquency domain measurements from the experiement.